RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 The code takes about 1 minute to generate two models.

 The fasta file has the RNA name on the first line (after \>), and the sequence on the second line.
-Valid letters are a,c,g, and u.
-Example fasta and secstruct files are available in `       demos/public/rna_denovo      ` .
+Valid letters are a,c,g, and u. **Case matters** Use lower case letters to specify RNA residues.
+Example fasta and secstruct files are available in `demos/public/rna_denovo` .

 #Options
 ## Commonly used options